ecss-soton/ecssweb/README.md

 ## Maintenance

+You can setup cron job to perform regular maintenance tasks:

-To regularly clear the inactive sessions and non-persistent users from the database, you can setup the cron job to it
+- Clear the inactive sessions and non-persistent users from the database

+- Sync upcoming events with Facebook

+### Setup

 - Give the `maintenance.sh` script execute permission